aymane-maghouti/E-student/README.md

 To configure the `MySQL database` connection, follow these steps:

 Open the project in Pycharm (or just find the config.ini file).
-Locate the configuration file named conf.ini in the project's client folder.
+Locate the configuration file named config.ini in the project's client folder.
-Open the conf.ini file and update the following properties with your MySQL database credentials:
+Open the config.ini file and update the following properties with your MySQL database credentials:

 `host` : Specify the host name (default: localhost).